jwalton/passport-api-docs/README.md

 strategyName is the name of a strategy you've previously registered with `passport.use(name, ...)`.
 This can be an array, in which case the first strategy to succeed, redirect, or error will halt the chain.
 Auth failures will proceed through each strategy in series, failing if all fail.

 This function returns a middleware which runs the strategies.
 If one of the strategies succeeds, this will set `req.user`.
 If you pass no options or callback, and all strategies fail, this will write a 401 to the response.
 Note that some strategies may also cause a redirect (OAuth, for example).
+This middleware also adds helper functions to the `req` object: `req.login()`, `req.logout()`, and `req.isAuthenticated()`.

 Valid options:

 * successRedirect - path to redirect to on a success.
 * failureRedirect - path to redirect to on a failure (instead of 401).
 * failureFlash - True to flash failure messages or a string to use as a flash message for failures (overrides any from the strategy itself).